 1. You against the machine: Use the right keywords

-To get past the ATS gatekeeper, you’ve got to use language a machine understands.
-Make sure your payroll resume contains the right keywords.
+To get past the ATS gatekeeper, make sure your payroll resume contains the right keywords.
 Scrutinize the job posting to figure out what terms a hiring manager (and therefore the ATS) is likely to search for.
 (Hint: Keywords are often the phrases listed under both “major responsibilities” and “required skills.”)

 Search for payroll jobs in your city and subscribe to job alerts.

-2. Tailor the resume to the job
+2. Tailor your payroll resume to the job

 3. Highlight your core payroll skills